 |Built with quietness in mind - a listed maximum noise level of 55dB|

 Ideal for anyone who want to ensure that they’ll be able to keep their space cool, no matter the outside temperature.

 We’ve got Black & Decker’s Portable AC as our top 10,000 BTU choice.
-For the same reason that the DeLonghi is our top 12,000 BTU machine: Black & Decker have created a ‘sleep mode’ just for this air conditioner.
+As well as being our Quick Recommendation as an all-rounder, there’s a great focus on quietness, too.
+Black & Decker have created a ‘sleep mode’ just for this air conditioner.